Compile a Package

 Step 1: Build packages

-Build and compile all desired packages listed in the SDK_PACKAGES
+Build and compile all the packages listed in the SDK_PACKAGES

-variable in the profile, and run the following command:
+variable in the profile, along with their dependencies, by running the following command:

 bash onion_buildenv build_all_packages